 The housing crisis affects all of us.
 You can’t read the news these days without something coming up about housing affordability and homelessness in BC.

-In Still Dying on the Streets: Homeless Deaths in British Columbia, Megaphone Magazine found that at least 46 people died on the streets in B.C. in 2014–a 70 per cent increase from the year previous.
+In the Third Edition of Dying on the Streets: Homeless Deaths in British Columbia, Megaphone Magazine found that 70 homeless people died in 2015, more than one person per week.
+This is a 56 per cent increase from the year before, and a 40 per cent increase from the previous high of 50 deaths in 2008.
 The median age of death for a homeless person in BC is between 40 and 49 years, almost half the life expectancy of 76.4 years for the average British Columbian.

 Homeless camps have formed to create safety and community in Abbotsford, Maple Ridge and Victoria but they’re constantly under threat from eviction without any stable housing being provided.